phouse512/blog/_posts/2016-04-10-raspberry-pi-vpn-dns.markdown

 With most of my programming projects, you could consider me a textbook [yak-shaver][yak-shaver].
-I usually find myself going down the rabbit hole so much so that I end up wasting unnecessary time, but fortunately in this case I ended up learning a lot of useful skills and knowledge.
+I usually find myself going down the rabbit hole so much so that I end up wasting unnecessary time and energy, but fortunately in this case I ended up learning a lot of useful skills and knowledge.
 My original intention was to start hosting my own graphite/carbon server so that I could set up detailed metrics reporting for some of my applications.
 Up until now, I had